Alhambra Immigration Lawyer

 Alhambra, California is known for its large immigrant population.
 Over the last six decades, waves of immigrant groups from around the world have come to Alhambra and made it their home, each playing a critical role in shaping the cultural landscape of Alhambra that we know today.
 Alhambra immigration lawyer Joshua Goldstein is passionate about immigration rights provides professional counsel on visa applications, green cards, citizenship and naturalization processes and more.
-At the Law Offices of Joshua L. Goldstein, we work tirelessly to give our clients the best possible outcomes.
+At the Goldstein Immigration Lawyers, we work tirelessly to give our clients the best possible outcomes.

 Moving to the United States and beginning the process of becoming a citizen is a complicated process.
 It can be easy to make a mistake and have your path to becoming a citizen delayed or even jeopardized, putting you in a position of potentially having to leave the country.
 These mistakes can also be very expensive to correct.
 To make the immigration process quicker and easier by avoiding costly, time-consuming mistakes, work with an experienced immigration lawyer to handle the paperwork and legal processes that accompany this process.

 The City of Alhambra is a suburb of Los Angeles founded by the San Gabriel Mission.
 Alhambra has a vibrant immigrant population.
 The majority of the Alhambra community is Asian, and one third of the population is Hispanic.
 Alhambra is part of the 27th congressional district, whose representative is the first Chinese American woman elected to the U.S. Congress and the daughter of Chinese immigrants.

 Work with an Experienced Alhambra Immigration Attorney

 Attorney Joshua L. Goldstein can provide you with the legal guidance you need as you become an American citizen.
 He has experience helping new immigrants with all of the following legal issues:

 - Deferred Action for Parents of Americans and Lawful Permanent Residents (DAPA);